Zaubeerer/zaubeerer.github.io/content/Miscellanea/hello_world.md

 ![VS Code gif](https://entwickler.de/wp-content/uploads/2019/06/Python-VS-Code-Plot-Viewer.gif)

-## 5. Random
+## 5. Miscellanea

-Finally, there might be (random) ideas and thoughts that are related to all the above topics or none.
+Finally, there might be ideas and thoughts that are related to all the above topics or none.
 This could range from philosophical questions inspired by books such as Live 3.0, over inspirations from physics to the beauty of languages (French, German, ...).
 I might also blog on how sports and nutrition influence my performance as an energy data scientist, being a human after all...

-So if you are interested in a random topic, check out the category <a href="/category/random.html" target="_blank">Random</a>.
+So if you are interested in a random topic, check out the category <a href="/category/miscellanea.html" target="_blank">Miscellanea</a>.

 <div style="text-align:center"><img src="https://space.mit.edu/home/tegmark/book2img/book_icon.jpg" alt="Live 3.0" width="200"/></div>

 ## Conclusion

-I brought my blog online, and it feels good!
+I brought my blog to live!

 On the one hand, we are facing global challenges, both temporary (such as Coronavirus) as well as persistent challenges (climate change).
 On the other hand, these challenges are met by men that are better connected than ever before (technology-wise) to tackle these challenges.

-With this blog, I want to contribute to solving these problems by sharing my knowledge and experience of Python, Energy Data Science, Collaboration, Tools, and Random thoughts.
+With this blog, I want to contribute to solving these problems by sharing my knowledge and experience of Python, Energy Data Science, Collaboration, Tools, and Miscellanea.

-Looking forward to shaping this world (together)!
+Looking forward to shaping this world together!

 Robin